dmnd/hg-blametrail/README.md

   * `--trail` which should be given a line number, and activates the interactive mode
-  * '--context' the number of lines to display before and after the line being traced
+  * `--context` the number of lines to display before and after the line being traced

+Example of tracing line 116 of a file, with a context of 2:

     $ hg blame --trail 116 some/file.py --context=2

 Install
 -------